 That is not what Live Free is about.

-In fact, our founder and CEO, Carl Thomas, even wrote a book about shame that will come out soon.
-I will recommend it to any and everyone that is struggling because shame stops us from doing so many things, like joining a group, that are healing.
+In fact, our founder and CEO, Carl Thomas, even wrote a book about shame.
+I recommend it to any and everyone that is struggling because shame stops us from doing so many things, like joining a group, that are healing.

 Is that you?
 Do you need to begin recovery because your spouse is addicted to porn or having affairs or other sexual betrayals?